Storiesbyharshit/Data-Science-Portfolio/Open CV/Readme.md

 This makes it easier to integrate it with other libraries which use NumPy.
 For example, libraries such as SciPy and Matplotlib.

-Next up on this OpenCV Python Tutorial blog, let us look at some of the basic operations that we can perform with OpenCV.